 Okhar said in some places you will find a family of seven children, father mother, and relatives living inside a single room.

-Another resident Mrs. Abigail Odinma, while speaking to this newspaper, showed our reporter a room located close to hers at the Ajegunle area which she claims is housing over 10 ladies.
+Another resident Mrs. Abigail Odinma, while speaking to MAWA, showed our team a room located close to hers at the Ajegunle area which she claims is housing over 10 ladies.

 Mr. Amos Nduka, a resident, told NAWA that it is very difficult to implement social distancing at Mpape, pointing out that the community is heavily overcrowded with a high rate of unhygienic environment.

 Nduka added that many residents of Mpape are hoping for God not to be infected with Coronavirus, pointing out that relying on social distancing as means of containing the virus in the community is not an option because that will not work.